mikeizbicki/ucr-cs100/textbook/tools/strace/README.md

 If the output file does not already exist, then it will be created.
 If the file already exists, the contents of the file will be overwritten with the output of strace.

+#So... why strace?

+Because strace provides system call details, it is useful if a program is behaving unexpectedly (i.e. continually crashing, performance issues).
+For instance, in the example in which we were trying to open a program that didn't exist, strace is also much easier to use than code debuggers and is useful to system administrators.